signature-ip-ai/inoculator-user-guide/source/targetconfiguration.rst

   :align: center

-**Subtopology** – A dropdown list for changing subtopology assigned for the selected target.
+**Subtopology** –A dropdown list allows users to change the subtopology assigned to the selected target.
+This dropdown can be modified and reassigned to another available subtopology based on the topology configuration.

 **Name** – Label name assigned for selected target.
 This is an input field where only alphanumeric keys and underscores are allowed.